alkem-io/alkemio/README.md

 And last but not least, please feel free to reach out and **[ask us for support!](https://github.com/cherrytwist/.github/blob/master/SUPPORT.md)**

 ## Developers
-Want to contribute to CherryTwist?
+Want to contribute to Cherrytwist?
 The best place to start is by looking at the Developer documentation in the [Developer Folder](./Developers/README.md) in this repo.

 ## Thank you to the following contributors
 - valentinyanakiev